 Application and Approval Process.

-A CCBHC, previously established under the federal CCBHC demonstration awarded by the state, that wishes to continue operating, or a provider seeking to obtain CCBHC certification, shall submit an application to the Offices seeking an operating certificate under this Subpart.
+A CCBHC, previously established under the Federal CCBHC demonstration awarded by the State, that wishes to continue operating, or a provider seeking to obtain CCBHC certification, shall submit an application to OMH and OASAS seeking an operating certificate under this Subpart.

-Applications shall be submitted in a form and format prescribed for all applicants and reviewed by the Offices which shall be approved by the commissioners prior to the issuance of an operating certificate.
+Applications shall be submitted in a form and format prescribed for all applicants and reviewed by OMH and OASAS which shall be approved by the commissioners prior to the issuance of an operating certificate.

 Applications shall demonstrate that the provider is: